AlienAlgorithmsLtd/PTSD-Response-Map-PRM-/README.md

 They’re ancient blueprints — still running.
 PRM shows the map before you rewrite the path.

-Legacy version WILL BE DELETED 1/1/2026
+Legacy versions WILL BE DELETED!